 What is a canopy walkway?

 The aerial trail system allows for interpretation of the tree canopy, providing dynamic new research and learning possibilities.
 And it's a lot of fun!
 Canopy walkways allow access to the upper parts of the forest (the canopy) where visitors are introduced to a world of flora and fauna that thrives in this lofty environment.
 “Guests traverse bridges suspended around 50 feet in trees that are over a century old.
 This experience is an exciting and adventurous way to interact with nature and the forest.” –Brian McCarthy.
-Greenheart Guide and Operations Manager.
+Greenheart Guide.

 Greenheart's approach is to provide access to the canopy with minimal impact on the trees or habitat.
 On the walkway, trees are used to support suspension bridges using patent pending ‘tree hugger’ technology.
 The prefabricated walkways are designed to allow individuals to transport the pieces into remote sites, so that no roads need to be built, nor helicopters required.